osg-htc/dHTC-Campus-Workshop-2021/index.md

 For a workshop please delete the following block
 {% endcomment %}
 <div class="alert alert-warning" style="font-size: 120%;">
-Could your Gateway or other computational work benefit from the ability to concurrently run hundreds or thousands of independent computations, for free?
+Could your computational work benefit from the ability to concurrently run hundreds or thousands of independent computations, for free?
 The Open Science Grid (OSG) facilitates distributed high-throughput computing (dHTC) via a partnership of national labs, universities, and other organizations who contribute and share computing capacity for use by researchers across and beyond the United States.
 Individual researchers, institutions, or multi-institutional collaborations can access OSG via local submission points or through the OSG Connect service (freely available to U.S. academic, government, and non-profit researchers).   <br>

-  During this 3-hour tutorial, you'll learn to run examples of large HTC workloads and multi-step workflows via the OSG Connect service.
-If time permits, the OSG User Support team will also help you run your own sample workload on OSG.
+  During this 3-hour tutorial, you'll learn to identify and run large HTC workloads and multi-step workflows via the OSG Connect service.
+OSG staff can also help you launch your own work!
 </div>

 {% comment %}